ZaSarra/deepcraft-studio-accelerators/RoadUsersDetection/README.md

 ## Contents

 `Data` 	- Contains the road users dataset derived from [PASCAL VOC 2012](https://docs.ultralytics.com/datasets/detect/voc/) object detection dataset, also available on [Kaggle](https://www.kaggle.com/datasets/gopalbhattrai/pascal-voc-2012-dataset).
 With 5074 RGB images covering the following categories: person, bicycle, bus, train, car and motorbike.
+Original & citation can be found (here)[https://exposing.ai/voc/]

 `Models` - Contains the trained and quantized model in .tflite file, ready for deployement, together with its predictions.